 Whoa!
 There certainly are a lot of retail events that keep materializing for the Christmas season shopper.
 The biggest ones I’m aware of are Black Friday (day after Thanksgiving), Cyber Monday (the Monday after Thanksgiving), and Green Monday (a couple Mondays before Christmas).
 Of these three, Black Friday is the one that draws hordes of customers into actual stores.
 The others are online shopping days which are perfect for me, a revolutionized .com-customer.

 We would get up about twelve minutes after falling asleep.
 We’d travel just over thirty miles north to Erie where we could hunt for sales at the Millcreek Mall and neighboring stores.

-That morning, I lit a harvest pumpkin candle and relaxed in my cozy slippers and comfy chair.
-While sipping pumpkin coffee with pumpkin flavored creamer (yes, I’m a pumpkin junkie), I made a big fat pumpkin pie plan to boycott Black Friday, FOREVER!
+And then the wine wore off and I woke up with a Sunday morning epiphany.
+I lit a harvest pumpkin candle and relaxed in my cozy slippers and comfy chair.
+While sipping pumpkin coffee with (you guessed it) pumpkin flavored creamer, I relished in the solitude and made a big fat pumpkin pie plan to boycott Black Friday, FOREVER!